-Earwax is a yellowish, waxy material that is produced by the sebaceous gland in the ear canal inside the ear.
 It lubricates, cleans, and protects the lining of the ear canal by repelling water, trapping dirt, and making sure insects, fungi, and bacteria do not get through and harm the eardrum.

-Earwax is slightly acidic and has antibacterial properties.
+It is slightly acidic and has antibacterial properties.
 Without earwax, the ear canal would become extremely dry, waterlogged, and infected.

-Signs and symptoms of earwax problems
+Symptoms of earwax problems

 Vertigo can be a sign of excessive earwax accumulation.